Tennis-Jo-Wilfried Tsonga v Rafa Nadal

 Double Wimbledon champion Nadal overcame Australia's Nick Kyrgios in a thrilling four-set duel in the second round.

-Nadal will have to regroup quickly as he prepares to face another tricky opponent in Tsonga, who won their previous meeting four years ago.
+Nadal will have to recover quickly as he prepares to face another tricky opponent in Tsonga, who won their previous meeting four years ago.

 Head to head: Nadal leads 8-4